sodafoundation/documentation/content/guides/user-guides/delfin/dashboard/_index.md

 ##### [\[Back to top\]](#delfin-features)

 {{% notice tip %}}
-**For devices that utilise the REST access mechanism the following parameters are needed:**
+**For devices that utilise the SSH access mechanism the following parameters are needed:**
     - **Host IP**: IP address of the storage device
     - **Port**: Port on the device which is accessible
     - **Username**: Valid username